N-dori/agwa/README.md

 ## Installation
 To install the project follow these steps:
-Open your terminal and go to the backend directory:
+Open your terminal and go to the backend directory and install:

     cd backend
     pip install -r requirements.txt